 Gold Coast Titans foundation hooker Friend was a popular and consistent servant for the Warriors from 2012-15.
 After missing seven games during his first year in Auckland and the opening three rounds of the following season, Friend played 69 straight games for the Warriors until his return to the Titans at the end of 2015.
 The head-geared No.9’s unforgettable upside-down, through-the-legs pass to set up a try against the Storm in 2015 took out the Dally M Headline Moment of the Year award.

 An honest toiler during five seasons with the Cowboys, Luck developed into a fringe Queensland Origin contender during a 150-game tenure with the Warriors.
 The industrious back-rower did not miss a game in his first two years at the club, finally having a fortnight off late in the 2008 regular season.
 Luck, an occasional fill-in Warriors skipper, played at least 20 games a season from 2006-11, but his farewell campaign in 2012 consisted of just six outings thanks to a shocking run of injuries.

 5. Simon Manering – 73 games (2013-16)

 The ultimate example of Warriors resilience, Mannering has played at least 17 games every season since his late-2005 introduction to the NRL.
 The then-captain started another ironman streak early in 2013, playing every game in the 2014-15 seasons before missing just two games with a badly gashed mouth suffered in the 2016 Anzac Day defeat to the Storm.
-Despite missing the first month of the 2018 premiership through injury, Mannering is set to become the first Warriors player to bring up 300 first-grade appearances in the final round against the Raiders.
+Mannering eventually overtook Stacey Jones’ club appearances record in 2017 and became the first player to make 300 appearances for the Warriors during his 2018 farewell campaign.